matthieugomez/regife/README.md

 #### How are the standard errors computed?
 Except for bootstrap, the `vce` option is simply passed to a regression of y on x and covariates of the form `i.id#c.year` and `i.year#c.id`.
 This method is hinted in section 6 of of Bai 2009.

-Following [monte carlo results](monte-carlo/result.png), it seems wiser to bootstrap the standard errors in particular for small T.
+[Monte carlo evidence](monte-carlo/result.png) suggest to bootstrap the standard errors for small T.
 ```
 regife sales price, f(state year, 2)  vce(bootstrap, reps(100))
 ```